Universal geometrical link invariants: Unifying all Coloured Jones and ADO link invariants with colours bounded by

 Secondly, we remark that:

 So, our intersection becomes:

-This formula is close to the formula for the non-weighted intersection $ \PAo$, the only difference is that the non-weighted sum uses the classes and the weighted intersection is given by the classes
+This formula is close to the formula for the non-weighted intersection $ \PAo$, the only difference is that the non-weighted sum uses the classes and the weighted intersection $\PA$ is given by the classes

 Even so, through the intersection pairing, these classes lead to the same result, if we know that the index is bounded by $\cM$.
-This comes from the following property which we proved in \cite{CrI}. \begin{lem}[Intersections between classes associated to indices less than $\cM$ \cite{CrI}] The intersection pairings between classes associated to indices $\bar{i}$ bounded by $\bar{\cM}$ give the same result, even before applying the specialisation of coefficients:
+This comes following a geometric result which we proved in \cite[Lemma 7.2]{CrI} and we present below. \begin{lem}[Intersections between classes associated to indices less than $\cM$ \cite{CrI}] The intersection pairings between classes associated to indices $\bar{i}$ bounded by $\bar{\cM}$ give the same result, even before applying the specialisation of coefficients:

-\end{lem} This shows that the weighted intersection has the formula:
+\end{lem} Using this property, we obtain that the weighted intersection has the formula:

-In turn, this shows that we recover the non-weighted intersection, once we apply this specialisation of coefficients:
+This shows that we recover the non-weighted intersection, once we apply this specialisation of coefficients: